-Qualifications and Benefits
+Qualifications and Compensation

-- 16 years old by June 15, 2023 and is a New York City resident eligible to work in the United States
+- New York City resident eligible to work in the United States

-- Receive career and college advice, and access to Wave Hill’s alumni network
+- Access to Wave Hill alumni network

-Phase I: Summer 2022
+Phase I: First Summer

 Phase II: Academic Year

-September 2022 to June 2023,
+September to June

-Phase III: Summer 2023
+Phase III: Second Summer

-Approximately July 1 to August 22, 2023
+July to August

 Ideal candidates for the WERM program have a strong interest in scientific research and the urban environment, and are looking to apply their academic enthusiasm and knowledge of the sciences to independent, hands-on fieldwork and research.
 Participants must be available for all 14 months of the WERM program to apply.